CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

     ...
 }
 ```

-With these ids you can obtain information using the GET methods [text](copernica-docs:SMTPeter/rest/text "REST command text")
+The returned ids can be used obtain information using the GET methods [text](copernica-docs:SMTPeter/rest/text "REST command text")
 and [html](copernica-docs:SMTPeter/rest/html "REST command html")

 If your post resulted in an error SMTPeter will also return a JSON encoded